University of South Carolina, Arnold School of Public Health, HSPM J712 Revised Sept. 27, 2011, 11pm.

 Do enough questions to get the grade you want.
 Please see the table to the right. ⇒

-I recommend that you do extra questions for insurance, in case you get partial credit for some answers.
+You may do extra questions, for insurance, in case you get partial credit for some answers.

 Submit your completed exam with Blackboard's Assignments feature.